JayceChant/commit-msg/README.md

 Assuming the project root is `/`, the hook directory should be `/.git/hooks/` .
 Please make sure the binary is named as `commit-msg` or `commit-msg.exe` (win) , and the executable permission is granted.

-If you can't find the hook directory, make sure you have shown the hidden directory.
+If you can't find the hook directory, make sure the hidden directories are shown.